tanvirsandhu/Data-Structures-Algorithms/RecursionSquares/README.txt

-This program generates graphics patterns procedurally, specifically one for squares.
+This program generates graphics patterns procedurally, specifically one for squares, using recursion.

 I read from stdin and input should consist of:
   -dimension of image - 2 integers, representing width (number of columns) and height (number of rows).
 Coordinates of points on the image are 0..W-1,